All Products

 ON t1.shopid = t3.shop_id

-• Separate multiple small tables in a map join operation with commas (,), such as /*+ mapjoin(a,b,c)*/.
+• Separate multiple small tables with commas: /*+ mapjoin(a,b,c)*/.

-set odps.sql.mapjoin.memory.max=2048;
+SET odps.sql.mapjoin.memory.max=2048;

 SELECT request_datetime